kaiquincy/kaiquincy/README.md

 I'm currently preparing to **transition into the industry as a backend/full-stack developer**.
 I enjoy **working on backend logic, system design, scalable APIs, and solving real-world problems under time constraints** (just like hackathons).

----

-### 📬 Let’s Connect

-If you're a developer, recruiter, or someone who loves shipping real products — feel free to reach out.